 PFF SUBMISSION T&C’s

-Pasifika Film Fest programmes film, video, digital & interactive media artworks works made by international artists (directors, producers, screenwriters, designers) of Pacific heritage and of all levels of experience.
+Pasifika Film Fest programs film, video, digital & interactive media artworks works made by artists (directors, producers, screenwriters, designers) of Pacific heritage and of all levels of experience.
 In programming work for the Festival, PFF strives to represent a diversity of ideas, themes, and genres, in addition to a diversity of Pacific Islander languages, nations, and cultures.

 For Film & Video Works: